Fibroids

 Pelvic ultrasound scan examination is the most commonly used technique for diagnosing fibroids.
 They are often seen as hypoechoic masses with well defined margins and ring-like vascularisation on colour Doppler mapping.

-Fibroids could be identified according to their location as:
+Fibroids may be identified according to their location as:

 Submucous fibroids